bree-jeune/Neuro-Nibble/replit.md

 - Break tasks into micro-steps (2-10 minutes each)
 - Edit existing tasks

-### Reflect Screen
+### Reflect Screen (Header: "Brain Dump")
-- Weekly rooms selection (Gentle Week, Focus Week, Adventure Week, Rest Week)
+- Card-based layout with 24px spacing between sections
+- "How are you showing up?" - Weekly room selector (compact card)
-- Brain dump for capturing thoughts
+- "Brain Dump" - Main focus area for capturing and processing thoughts (swipe to convert to task or release)
-- Dopamine menu for listing enjoyable activities
+- "Dopamine Menu" - Vending machine for listing enjoyable activities with cost categories
-- One tiny thing for the day's smallest win
+- "One Tiny Thing" - Tomorrow's smallest win

 ### Profile Screen
 - Avatar picker